Updated on October 26, 2022

 How to Use Your Planner

-This will vary so much from person to person as all of our life situations are unique.
-You may be in college, a new mom that is just learning to stay home full time, a work from home mom (like myself), a person that works a 9 to 5 job, a person easing into retirement, or any other number of scenarios.
+This will vary greatly from person to person as our life situations are unique.
+You may be in college, a new mom just learning to stay home full time, a work-from-home mom (like myself), a person who works a 9 to 5 job, a person easing into retirement, or any other number of scenarios.

-So how do I use my planner?
+So, how do I use my planner?
 Pretty much everything goes in there!
-If I need to remember it, it gets written down in my planner.
+It gets written down in my planner if I need to remember it.
 I take it with me wherever I go.

 Basic Information